gitlabhq/gitlabhq/doc/raketasks/migrate_snippets.md

 Nevertheless, existing GitLab Snippets have to be migrated to this new functionality.
-For each snippet, a new repository is created and the snippet content is committed to the repository inside a file whose name is the file name used in the snippet as well.
+For each snippet, a new repository is created and the snippet content is committed to the repository inside a file whose name is the filename used in the snippet as well.

 GitLab performs this migration through a [Background Migration](../development/background_migrations.md)